 Our ability to successfully grow our business also depends on the availability and cost of leasing additional merchandising and fulfillment facilities that meet our criteria for a geographic location with access to a large, qualified talent pool, square footage, cost and other factors.
 We currently have four merchandising and fulfillment facilities-one in California and three in New Jersey.
 Optimal space is becoming increasingly scarce, and where it is available, the lease terms offered by landlords are increasingly competitive.
 Incentives currently offered by local, state and federal entities to offset operating expenses may be reduced or become unavailable.
 Companies who have more financial resources and negotiating leverage than us may be more attractive tenants and, as a result, may outbid us for the facilities we seek.
 We also may be unable to renew our existing leases or renew them on satisfactory terms.
-Failure to identify and secure adequate new merchandising and fulfillment facilities in optimal geographic locations or maintain our current merchandising and fulfillment facilities could have an adverse effect on our business and operating results.
+Failure to identify and secure adequate new merchandising and fulfillment facilities could have an adverse effect on our business and operating results.